naydelly/naydelly.github.io/essays/bootstrap.md

 <br>

 ## My thoughts on Bootstrap 5
 I find Bootstrap to be more convenient than just using HTML and CSS alone.
-Using the shorthand classes within HTML is much easier than making a seperate class on css.
+Using the shorthand classes within HTML is much easier than making a seperate class on css for each element or group of elements.
 For instance, to center an element in HTML with the help of Bootstrap, we can define the class for a division in HTML with ```div class="mx-auto"``` is easier than creating a class for that object and adjusting the left and right margins with ```margin-left: auto; margin-right: auto;```.
-Bootstrap is also easy to set up in your workspace.
 <br>

+However, learning Bootstrap wasn't all too easy.
 At first, I was confused on how to customize the default colors, fonts, and styling that Bootstrap includes with it's elements.
-However, I was able to figure out how to do so, for example, to change the default navigation bar's color from one of their default colors:```<nav class="navbar navbar-expand-sm navbar-dark fixed-top bg-dark">``` we can just add: ```style="background-color: #1b4f24;"``` to change the default bg-dark color to any color.
+However, I was able to figure out how to do so, for example, to change the default navigation bar's color from one of their default colors:```<nav class="navbar navbar-expand-sm navbar-dark fixed-top bg-dark">``` we can just add: ```style="background-color: #1b4f24;"``` to change the default bg-dark color to any color we like.
+After practicing styling with Bootstrap by recreating webpages, I can now confidently create basic website components such as navigation bars.
 <br>

 Overall, I think learning Bootstrap was fun, although it took some practice to get the hang of, it turned out to be easy and convenient to use.
 I would like to learn to style web pages with other UI frameworks too.
 <br>

 ## Just CSS vs UI Framework
 On the left is an image of a webpage I created for ICS 314 without Bootstrap and on the right is the same webpage created with Bootstrap.
-Although I would still be able to create the same effects without Bootstrap, it would require much more code.
+The webpage on the right, with the navigation bar at the very top, looks neat and professional.
+Although I would still be able to create the same effects without Bootstrap, it would require more code.
 Bootstrap makes styling much less messy and complex.
 <br>
 <div style="display: flex; gap: 10px;">
 <img src="../img/bootstrap/justcss.png" width="400px">